hphp777/GraduationProject/README.md

-:crystal_ball: Computer-Aided Diagnosis (CAD) Simulation Using Chest X-ray Data and Idea for the Real-World Deployment to Increase Diagnostic Efficiency
+:crystal_ball: Computer-Aided Diagnosis (CAD) Simulation Using Chest X-ray Data and Idea for the Real-World Deployment to Improve Diagnostic Efficiency
 =============

 ## :sparkles: Note for Reproducibility and Extended Development (2026/2/8)